 Enzychem Lifesciences Selected to Present at 2020 Radiation Research Society Annual Meeting

-FORT LEE, NEW JERSEY, USA, September 10, 2020 /EINPresswire.com/ -- Enzychem Lifesciences (KOSDAQ: 183490) announced it has been selected to present two posters regarding the treatment and prophylactic effects of EC-18 on radiation-induced inflammatory response at the virtual 66th Radiation Research Society (RRS) Annual Meeting, on October 18-21, 2020.
+EINPresswire.com/ -- Enzychem Lifesciences (KOSDAQ: 183490) announced it has been selected to present two posters regarding the treatment and prophylactic effects of EC-18 on radiation-induced inflammatory response at the virtual 66th Radiation Research Society (RRS) Annual Meeting, on October 18_21, 2020.

 Two presentations are entitled: "EC-18 as a potential radiomitigator and radioprotector for the LD70/30 murine acute radiation syndrome model," and "Mitigating effect of EC-18 on gamma radiation-induced systemic inflammatory response syndrome."